crystallabs/unibilium-shim.cr/README.md

 ## Notes

-Extended capabilities are currently not supported.
+Extended capabilities are currently not addressed by this shard.
+E.g. extended capability "AX" does not appear anywhere in aliased or run methods produced by this shard.

 ## Testing